Homepage > Journal > Exploratory research

 • Multidimensionality of research, a combination of methods to guarantee a more profound, broader, and exhaustive study of the problem

-• Proper preparation and guidance of research participants
+• Proper preparation and guidance of research participants (gathering a representative sample of respondents)

 • Familiarization of respondents with a tool that is used for communication and performing research tasks